-Mix together 2 cups plain Greek yogurt with 2 tbsp honey, and 1/2 tsp vanilla extract.
+Mix together 2 cups plain Greek yogurt with 2 tablespoon honey, and 1/2 teaspoon vanilla extract.
 Spread on the lined baking sheet with a rubber spatula.
 Top with the sweet corn kernels and blueberries.

 Freeze for a couple hours or until you can break it into pieces.
 Soon enough, you will have a winning snack for the whole family!

 Feel free to switch up the fruit and experiment with strawberries, raspberries, blackberries, kiwi, mango, pineapple, or grapes.

 You can sub frozen blueberries and frozen sweet corn in place of fresh ones in this Greek yogurt bark.
 If you want to add a veggie that’s not corn, try shredded carrots!
 I bet that would be fun.

 Finally, chocolate chips are not out of the question, friends.
 If you make any substitutions to this recipe, I’d love to hear about it in the comments!

 Greek Yogurt vs. Regular Yogurt

 One container (~6 ounces) of whole milk Greek yogurt has 15 grams of protein, while the same amount of regular whole milk yogurt has only 6 grams.
 Greek yogurt also has fewer carbs per serving, about 7 grams, compared to ~12 grams in a serving of regular yogurt.

 Blueberry Sweet Corn Frozen Greek Yogurt Bark